Early Years Foundation Stage

 The key role within the setting is taken by the class teacher who is helped by teaching assistants.
 All team members take responsibility for the welfare of the children and continually evaluate practice and seek to improve the experiences and environment offered to the children.
 Haversham Village School strives to create a learning environment that provides a rich variety of experiences that are conducive to learning.
 We encourage the children to make choices and develop independence through easy accessibility of materials, clear labelling and defined ‘working’ areas including the outdoor space and we try to provide resources that inspire the children and encourage them to initiate their own learning.
 The activities and resources available to the children both inside and outside include story corners, writing tables, role play areas, sand and water trays, construction equipment, small world toys, creative materials and areas to work, ICT equipment such as a computer, cameras and bee-bots, cooking facilities and climbing equipment.

-At our school we plan an exciting and challenging curriculum based on our observations of the children’s needs, interests, and stages of development across the seven areas of Planning the Foundation Curriculum learning to enable the children to achieve and exceed the early learning goals.
+At our school we plan an exciting and challenging curriculum based on our observations of the children’s needs, interests, and stages of development across the seven areas of learning to enable the children to achieve and exceed the early learning goals.
 All seven areas of learning and development are important and inter-connected.
 Three areas are particularly crucial for igniting children's curiosity and enthusiasm for learning and for building their capacity to learn, form relationships and thrive.

 These three areas are the prime areas: